potatoqualitee/discordrpc/README.md

 discordrpc works on PowerShell Core.
 This means that you can run all commands on <strong>Windows</strong>, <strong>Linux</strong> and <strong>macOS</strong>.

+<p>&nbsp;</p>
 After seeing the [Discord Presence](https://marketplace.visualstudio.com/items?itemName=icrawl.discord-vscode) plugin for VS Code, I was inspired to do something similar with PowerShell.

 I made `discordrpc` as flexible as possible, so you can make your presence all your own, even changing the icons that show up.
-Like most of the modules I write, I also included a wrapper command to make getting started easy.
+I also included a wrapper command to make getting started easy.

 This is what mine looked like while testing: